Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Discussion

-QM, along with other distribution-based techniques, has consistently demonstrated superior performance over other traditional statistical methods in various contexts of precipitation correction \citep{cli12120226, LAKEW2020100741}.
-This advantage is largely attributed to QM’s ability to maintain the full statistical distribution of rainfall as well as the long term means, while simultaneously addressing both intensity and rain day frequency biases \citep{Maraun2013}.
-Furthermore, some studies have shown that QM and other statistical methods can outperform ML approaches \citep{DHAWAN2024e40352}.
+QM, along with other distribution-based techniques, has consistently demonstrated superior performance over other traditional statistical methods in various contexts of precipitation correction~\cite{cli12120226, LAKEW2020100741}.
+This advantage is largely attributed to QM’s ability to maintain the full statistical distribution of rainfall as well as the long term means, while simultaneously addressing both intensity and rain day frequency biases~\cite{Maraun2013}.
+Furthermore, some studies have shown that QM and other statistical methods can outperform ML approaches~\cite{DHAWAN2024e40352}.
 In line with these findings, the statistical methods in our study generally outperformed the ML approaches.
-However, a known limitation of QM is its tendency to inflate rainfall values \citep{Maraun2013}, which was evident in our results, where QM-corrected SREs often overestimated rainfall amounts and increased variability relative to station observations.
+However, a known limitation of QM is its tendency to inflate rainfall values~\cite{Maraun2013}, which was evident in our results, where QM-corrected SREs often overestimated rainfall amounts and increased variability relative to station observations.
+We also noted that the original LOCI has the potential to producing unrealistically high values for our locations.
+Our constrained version used here was mostly at par with QM, and usually produced estimates with similar variability to observed data than QM (e.g., Figure~\ref{bc_me<sre_me_mean_rain_zm_gh}).

-In contrast to our findings, \citet{Li2023}, who performed BC on IMERG-FR data over the Guangdong-Hong Kong-Macao Greater Bay Area, reported that ML methods (GPR and SVR) outperformed statical QM method.
+In contrast to our findings, ~\citet{Li2023}, who performed BC on IMERG-FR data over the Guangdong-Hong Kong-Macao Greater Bay Area, reported that ML methods (GPR and SVR) outperformed statical QM method.
 This discrepancy underscores that the performance of BC methods depends on various factors, including location, the SRE used, and regional characteristics.
-The length of data records may also be a factor; \citet{Li2023} acknowledged that the short historical record used to establish their transfer function might have limited QM's applicability during testing.
+The length of data records may also be a factor; ~\citet{Li2023} acknowledged that the short historical record used to establish their transfer function might have limited QM's applicability during testing.
+However, the ML in our work have shown promise in reducing biases in rainfall intensities, with SVR showing superior performance to GPR.
+Even though these models are regression-based, they still managed to reduce the bias in rainy days (e.g., Tables~\ref{tab:mean_errors_zm} and \ref{tab:mean_errors_gh}).